kvinay7/DevOps/README.md

 ## Harness CI/CD

-Goal:
-**Whenever we push to GitHub → Harness should automatically:**
+**Goal - Whenever we push to GitHub → Harness should automatically:**

 1. Pull code
 2. Build and Push Docker image to container registry